rse/speechflow/README.md

                                             device(device: "coreaudio:USBAudio2.0", mode: "w")
 ```

-The corresponding used command was:
+Second, the corresponding **SpeechFlow** command was:

 ```sh
 $ speechflow -v info -c sample.conf \
   -d audio:meter1:DE,text:text1:DE-Interim,text:text2:DE-Final,text:text3:EN,audio:meter2:EN
 ```

-The resulting dashboard under URL `http://127.0.0.1:8484/` then was:
+Finally, the resulting dashboard under URL `http://127.0.0.1:8484/` was:

 ![dashboard](etc/speechflow.png)

+On the left you can see the volume meter of the microphone (`device`),
+followed by the German result of the speech-to-text conversion
+(`deepgram`), followed by the still German results of the text-to-text
+sentence splitting/aggregation (`sentence`), followed by the English
+results of the text-to-text translation (`deepl`) and then finally on
+the right you can see the volume meter of the text-to-speech conversion
+(`elevenlabs`).

 Installation
 ------------